Shashel®

 Woodworm beetles

-The Woodworm beetle is an invasive eater of wooden houses, rafters, beams, and furniture.
-It can destroy wood even in winter in a heated house.
-So don't hesitate to find out the infestation signs and a method of highly effective sterilization.
+The woodworm beetle is an invasive eater of wooden houses, rafters, beams, and furniture.
+It can even destroy wood in a heated house during winter.
+So don't hesitate to find out the infestation signs and a highly effective sterilisation method.
 Let's deliver a microwave strike on the pest.

 While inside the log, the woodworm evolves and gnaws on the starch-containing part of the log.
 It is detected when mature imago beetles appear, leaving holes and wood powder piles.
-The diameter varies from 0.7 to 3.2 mm, depending on the species.
+The woodworm hole diameters vary from 0.7 to 3.2 millimetres, depending on the species.
 Once the females lay the eggs, they re-infest the wood, proceeding with this cycle for several generations until they consume all the wood.
-Still, trees can be naturally immune, which manifests in very low starch content.
+However, trees can be naturally immune, which manifests in very low starch content.

 types of woodworms